Xfers/straitsx-tokens/README.md

 #### Callback Transitions

+Since it may be necessary to change the contract in the future, need to set `balance` and `totalSupply` in the proxy contract.

+Because then `callback transitions` need to be definesd to update `balance` or `totalSupply` that return by transitions in `token contract`.

 | Callback transition in the proxy contract  | Source transition in the token contract |
 |--|--|
 |`mintCallBack(to : ByStr20, new_to_bal : Uint128, new_supply : Uint128)` | `mint(to: ByStr20, value : Uint128, initiator : ByStr20, to_bal : Uint128, current_supply : Uint128)` |